-In conclusion, we view these passenger rail PPPs as relatively low risk, offering the potential for reasonable return on investment projects, but caution that government-related project delays mean that rebalancing will need to occur which is never without political risk.
+In conclusion, we view these passenger rail PPPs as relatively low risk, reasonable return on investment projects, but caution that government-related project delays mean that rebalancing will need to occur which is never without political risk.

 Conclusion

 Brazil is a big, geographically unique, country with many social, political and economic challenges.
 However there is widespread acknowledgement within the country that greater investment in infrastructure is part of the solution to overcome these challenges.